Foster Family Matters

 A Podcast of CK Family Services

-Co-hosted by Shawn Wilson, Ryan North, and Lori Fangue, LPC; Foster Family Matters provides show listeners with insightful discussion around topics relevant to all parents and especially those parenting children who have experienced trauma.
-Ryan, Lori, and Shawn talk about parenting children in these complex modern times.
+Co-hosted by Ryan North, Lori Fangue, LPC, Jailynn Smiley, and Shawn Wilson; Foster Family Matters provides show listeners with insightful discussion around topics relevant to all parents and especially those parenting children who have experienced trauma.
+Ryan, Lori, Jailynn, and Shawn talk about parenting children in these complex modern times.

 Ryan is a nationally recognized trauma expert and ministry leader who has trained ministry leaders in trauma competent care and crisis intervention.
 He is a TBRI Practitioner and speaks at conferences, churches, and retreats nationwide.
 Ryan and his wife Kayla are also Alumni CK Foster/Adoptive Parents.
 They fostered and adopted four children through CK Family Services and Ryan serves as the board president for Tapestry.
 Ryan brings years of parenting experience, TBRI expertise, and podcasting acumen to the show.
 In addition to Foster Family Matters, you can hear him on The Empowered Parent Podcast and read his writing at One Big Happy Home and Empowered to Connect.